 So after I had spoken around and with many different folks, including some people working with UNESCO (Luang Prabang is a World Heritage site), it seems that Laos has a pretty active coffee production industry.

-The Lao coffee industry is mainly limited to export around Laos and small amounts elsewhere, and it produces a relatively small amount of coffee when compared to its larger neighbors.
-In fact it ranks as the smallest producer in all of Southeast Asia.
+The Lao coffee industry is mainly limited to export around Laos and small amounts elsewhere, and it produces a relatively small amount of coffee compared to its larger neighbors.
+It ranks as the smallest producer in all of Southeast Asia.

 But the fact remains that Laos produces coffee!